madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-01-jordan-schwinger-oscillator-formalism-su2.md

 title: "The Jordan-Schwinger Oscillator Formalism: Part I"
 date: 2026-08-01
 excerpt: >
-  Using harmonic oscillators to build up representations of SU(2).
+  Using a pair of harmonic oscillators to build up representations of SU(2).
 ---

-The oscillator formalism was developed by Jordan and (independently by) Schwinger to construct irreducible representations of the group
+The oscillator formalism was developed by Jordan and (independently by) Schwinger to construct irreducible representations of
 $\text{SU}(2)$ in the following papers:

 _Der Zusammenhang der symmetrischen und linearen Gruppen und das